 Author: Karen Dukess

 “The Last Book Party is a delight.
-I found myself nodding along in so many moments and dreading the last page.
+Reading this story of a young woman trying to find herself while surrounded by the bohemian literary scene during a summer on the Cape in the late '80s, I found myself nodding along in so many moments and dreading the last page.
 Karen Dukess has rendered a wonderful world to spend time in.”

 —Taylor Jenkins Reid, New York Times bestselling author of Daisy Jones & The Six

 A propulsive tale of ambition and romance, set in the publishing world of 1980’s New York and the timeless beaches of Cape Cod.